Walker O. Cain: Personal life

 As usual, some names have been dropped and others added, as a rule through marriage to people already listed...Arthur A. Houghton Jr., board chairman of Steuben Glass, and his former wife, Mrs. Elizabeth McCall Houghton, both remarried in 1973 and their new spouses, the former Mrs. Nina Rodale Horstmann, and Walker O. Cain, a New York architect, were welcomed to the fold.

 Walker Cain died in Southampton, New York in 1993.
 Elizabeth Cain died in New York City in 1996.

 Notable works

 McKim, Mead & White

-In his Who's Who in America, 1972-1973 entry, Cain listed among his built works projects completed before McKim, Mead & White’s dissolution in 1961.
+In his entry in Who's Who in America, 1972-1973, Cain listed among his built works projects completed before McKim, Mead & White’s dissolution in 1961.
 These include: